-Section A. Appointment of Employees to Endowed Positions
+Section B. Appointment of Employees to Endowed Positions

-- The term "Endowed Position" means a bargaining unit position that is funded by external (i.e. non-University) sources, and is generally governed by a separate agreement between a donor and the academic unit that sets the terms of the position.
+1. The term "Endowed Position" means a bargaining unit position that is funded by external (i.e. non-University) sources, and is generally governed by a separate agreement between a donor and the academic unit that sets the terms of the position.
 The position is for a fixed duration not to exceed five (5) years.
-The Employee selected for the Endowed Position will be appointed in a LEO title and may carry an honorific title that may be used as a working title. - 2.
-The Employer will provide the following information to the Union when it appoints an Employee to an Endowed Position: name of the Employee, title of the Endowed Position, appointing academic unit, duration of the appointment, and notice if posting was waived. - 3.
-The provisions of Article XXVII.A., Posting, shall not apply to Endowed Positions. - 4.
-The provisions of Article XII., Layoff, Reduction in Appointment Effort, and Recall, shall not apply to Endowed Positions. - 5.
-An Employee in an Endowed Position may not be displaced by another Employee who is subject to layoff or reduction in effort under Article XII.B., Procedure for Layoff. - 6.
-An Employee in an Endowed Position is eligible for the unpaid leaves of absence set forth in Article XXXI., irrespective of the bargaining unit title held by the Employee. - 7.
-An Employee in an Endowed Position may be given a multiyear appointment, irrespective of the bargaining unit title held by the Employee.

-- 8. While in an Endowed Position, an Employee will not be subject to the major review provisions of this Agreement and is not eligible for presumption of renewal. - 9.
+The Employee selected for the Endowed

+Position will be appointed in a LEO title and may carry an honorific title that may be used as a working title.

+- 2. The provisions of Article XII., Layoff, Reduction in Appointment Effort, and Recall, shall not apply to Endowed Positions. - 3.
+An Employee in an Endowed Position may not be displaced by another Employee who is subject to layoff or reduction in effort under Article XII.B., Procedure for Layoff. - 4.
+An Employee in an Endowed Position is eligible for the unpaid leaves of absence set forth in Article XXXI., irrespective of the bargaining unit title held by the Employee. - 5.
+An Employee in an Endowed Position may be given a multiyear appointment, irrespective of the bargaining unit title held by the Employee. - 6.
+While in an Endowed Position, an Employee will not be subject to the major review provisions of this Agreement and is not eligible for presumption of renewal. - 7.
 Prior to appointing an Employee in an Endowed Position for any period beyond the period of appointment in the Endowed Position, the position shall be posted in accordance with the provisions of Article XXVII.A., Posting, and Employees on layoff in the academic unit shall be notified of the position in accordance with Article XII.E.
-If the Employee in an Endowed Position is hired for the position, the former honorific title will no longer be used, and they will have all prior semesters of service and percentages of effort up to a maximum of four (4) semesters applied to their seniority calculation. - 10.
-If the Employee had been an Employee prior to their appointment in an Endowed Position, and continues in a bargaining unit position after the Endowed Position ends, they shall have all prior semesters of service and percentages of effort in the Endowed Position applied to their seniority calculation.
+If the Employee in an Endowed Position is hired for the position, the former honorific title will no longer be used, and they will have all prior semesters of service and percentages of effort up to a maximum of four (4) semesters applied to their seniority calculation.

+8. If the Employee had been an Employee prior to their appointment in an Endowed Position, and continues in a bargaining unit position after the Endowed Position ends, they shall have all prior semesters of service and percentages of effort in the Endowed Position applied to their seniority calculation.

-Section B. Dual Career Appointments
+Section C. Dual Career Appointments